Courthouse in Malaysia

 Contracts and Disputes

 Malaysian contract law (Contracts Act 1950) is very similar to English law.
-For expatriates wishing to open a business in Malaysia, it is crucial to note:
+For expats wishing to start a business in Malaysia, it is crucial to note:

 • International Arbitration: Malaysia is a major hub thanks to the AIAC (Asian International Arbitration Centre) in Kuala Lumpur.

-• Intellectual Property: Protection is robust via MyIPO.
+• Intellectual Property: Protection is robust through MyIPO.
 Register your trademarks as soon as you arrive.

 Technological development